Swiss due diligence initiative set for public referendum as Parliament only opts for reporting-centred proposal

-In April 2015, a coalition of Swiss civil society organizations launched a public initiative to hold Swiss companies to account for human rights abuses committed abroad.
-The initiative seeks mandatory human rights due diligence requirements for all Swiss companies.
+In April 2015, a coalition of Swiss civil society organizations launched, and in November 2016 filed a public initiative to hold Swiss companies to account for human rights abuses committed abroad.
+The initiative would trigger a binding vote on a constitutional amendment to introduce mandatory human rights due diligence requirements for all Swiss companies.

-On 19 February 2019, the Swiss Commission for Legal Affairs of the Council of States adopted a counter-proposal.
+On 19 February 2019, the Legal Affairs Committee of the Council of States adopted a counter-proposal.
 It differs from the National Council's proposal in that it introduces a clause on limited liability for subsidiaries of Swiss companies.
 Swiss civil society has criticised the clause, saying it essentially renders the proposal toothless.

-However on 12 March 2019, the Council of States decided to reject both the Responsible Business Initiative and the counter-proposal of its Commission for Legal Affairs.
+On 12 March 2019, the Council of States decided to reject both the Responsible Business Initiative and the counter-proposal of its Legal Affairs Committee.
 The matter was referred back to the National Council, which on 13 June 2019 reaffirmed its decision and voted in favour of an indirect counter-proposal.
-The dossier is now back with the Council of States again.

 Further information is available in German here.

 Note: This is an unofficial summary translation by Business & Human Rights Resource Centre, the original article is available in German here.